FAQ

 A: Most Sundays, no. Any time before 10:00 you should be fine.

-Q: Can I take communion?
+Q: May I take Communion?

 A: All are called to the table for blessing.
 Our understanding of the Sacrament leads us to ask that only those who have been Baptized, in any Christian tradition, receive the Bread and Cup.